marcpage/libernet/notes.md

 A bundle description describes a bundle of files.
 Each entry is around 512 bytes, so limit of files in a bundle is roughly no less than 2,000 files.
-A bundle description is a json dictionary of relative path within the bundle to information about each file.
+A bundle description is a json dictionary of relative paths within the bundle to information about each file.
 ```
 {
 	"index.html": {